sam210723/xrit-rx/README.md

 }
 ```

+The API also supports a special dynamic endpoint for retrieving image files over a network.
+This endpoint uses the start of the relative decoder output path found in the configuration object at the API root endpoint (``/api``).

+For example, if ``output_path`` is ``"received/LRIT"`` the endpoint will be ``/api/received/LRIT``.
+From there the URL follows the folder structure created by xrit-rx for saving received images (e.g. ``/api/received/LRIT/20190722/FD/IMG_FD_047_IR105_20190722_075006.jpg``).
+The API does not currently support directory listing.

 ### List of Endpoints
 | URL | Description | Example | MIME |
 | --- | ----------- | ------- | ---- |